pixelbrackets/patchbot/README.md

 ### Merge feature branch

+✨️Patchbot intentionally creates a feature branch to apply patches.

 When you reviewed the feature branch and all tests are successful then you can use Patchbot again to merge the feature branch.